LinEAS: End-to-end Learning of Activation Steering with a Distributional Loss: Introduction

 \section{Introduction}

-Generative models are typically trained in two distinct phases.
+Modern generative models are typically trained in two distinct phases.
 The first phase, known as pre-training, involves learning from a large corpus of data using tasks like next-token prediction or text-to-image generation.
-This is followed by a fine-tuning phase designed to align the model towards a more specific, desired behavior.
+This is followed by an alignment phase designed to adjust the model towards a more specific, desired behavior.
 This alignment can be achieved through instruction fine-tuning~\citep{weifinetuned}, reinforcement learning from human feedback (RLHF)~\citep{ouyang2022training} for LLMs, or guidance~\citep{ho2022classifier} and LoRA adapters~\citep{luo2024stylus} in text-to-image diffusion.
 Many of these approaches propose to modify the model's internal mechanisms, realigning its parameters by leveraging new data with, ideally, a minimal impact on the utility of the model.